Caddy - Reverse Proxy with Pi-hole Local DNS Setup

 1. Select in the navigation Local DNS > DNS Records

-2. Add the domain, for example: homer.home.arpa with the IP address (without the port) you entered above for the reverse proxy (192.168.xx.xx)
+2. Add the domain, for example: homer.home.arpa with the IP address of the Caddy server or container.

 It will then look like this: